Racks and quandles: History

-These constructs surfaced again in the 1980s: in a 1982 paper by David Joyce (where the term quandle was coined), in a 1982 paper by Sergei Matveev (under the name distributive groupoids) and in a 1986 conference paper by Egbert Brieskorn (where they were called automorphic sets).
+These constructs surfaced again in the 1980s: in a 1982 paper by David Joyce (where the term quandle, an arbitrary nonsense word, was coined), in a 1982 paper by Sergei Matveev (under the name distributive groupoids) and in a 1986 conference paper by Egbert Brieskorn (where they were called automorphic sets).
 A detailed overview of racks and their applications in knot theory may be found in the paper by Colin Rourke and Roger Fenn.

 Racks

 A rack may be defined as a set $\mathrm{R}$ with a binary operation $\triangleleft$ such that for every $a, b, c \in \mathrm{R}$ the self-distributive law holds: